Data Fetcher Help Center

 Set request parameters

-You can either enter parameters manually using the URL input or use the Parameters tab to update them more easily.
+You can add parameters in two ways: manually type them directly into the URL input field, or use the Parameters tab for easier management and automatic URL formatting.

 Before you begin

-• Make sure you have entered the API base URL and endpoint path in the URL input. e.g. https://api.coingecko.com/api/v3/coins/markets
+Make sure you've entered the complete API base URL and endpoint path in the URL input field.
+For example: https://api.coingecko.com/api/v3/coins/markets

 Add a query parameter

-• On the create request screen, click "Parameters".
+1. On the custom request screen, click the Parameters tab.

 Remove a query parameter

-• On the create request screen, click "Parameters".
+1. On the custom request screen, click the Parameters tab.